safetyAI/ChatSafetyAI/README.md

 ## Version History

-### 03-28-24
+### 03-29-24
 - private app, public demo
-- routines now reply in the language of the original query (except those relying on the `[START]` and `[END]` special tokens for non-English languages, due to bug: https://community.openai.com/t/gpt-4-1106-preview-is-not-generating-utf-8/482839)
+- routines now reply in the language of the original query (except, only in the GPT-4 case, those relying on the `[START]` and `[END]` special tokens for non-English languages, due to a bug: https://community.openai.com/t/gpt-4-1106-preview-is-not-generating-utf-8/482839)
 - support for non-English headlines
 - refactoring of adversarial and off-topic classifiers to reduce false alarms, especially in non-English languages
 - bug fix bad function call handling for follow-up question suggestions
-- use of `gpt-4-0125-preview` for follow-up question suggestions, to generate proper accentuated chars in Spanish and French (related to bug below)
+- use of the `0125` GPT installments for follow-up question suggestions, to generate proper accentuated chars in Spanish and French (related to bug above)
 - refactoring of supported language classifier to return language instead of just yes/no
 - more comprehensive cost measurement